sigasi/sigasi_insights/content/manual/libraries.md

 project build.
 This is typically useful when you have stale copies of HDL files or folders lying around that you want simply to be ignored.

+# (System)Verilog include files

+(System)Verilog include files are always excluded from the build.
+Any file that is included in another design file gets excluded from the build, even if it has an extension that would normally identify it as a design file, e.g. `.v` or `.sv`.
+It often doesn't make sense to compile include files by themselves.
+Instead, include files are compiled in the context of the file in which they are included.

 # Configuration file

 All library configuration information is stored in the `.library_mapping.xml`